mozilla-services/marteau/marteau/docs/source/index.rst

 How to create a Marteau Load Test
 =================================

-Creating a load test for marteau is done in two steps:
+Creating a load test for marteau is done in three steps:

 - create a Funkload load test - composed of a module and a configuration file
 - create a **.marteau.yml** file, that will be used by Marteau as the entry point.
+- push everything in a Github repository.

 Create a Funkload test